doctorstones/github_dashboard/README.md

 ```
 Please note that the repo I've used as example (recharts) will require about 20secs to load data, because it contains a lot of issues/PR.

+## Run Project

+Project can be run in develop or built.

+1. To run in develop, type from shell `yarn start` (or `npm run start`)
+1. To build, type from shell `yarn build`
+1. To run the build, type from shell `serve -s build`

 ### Some info on approach I've followed

 *for data*
-- I never used before GithubRest API, so probably my lack of knowledge could had lead to some issue
+- I never used before Github Rest API, so probably my lack of knowledge could had lead to some issue
-- As you know, GH Rest API for pullRequests returns additions/deletions data
-  only from "GET /pull_number" requests (and deeper), not from "GET /pulls" requests.
-Obtaining data for each PR means to make 1 request per PR;
+- Additions/deletions/changes properties are returned only from "GET /pulls/{pull_number}" requests and not also from "GET /pulls" requests, so obtaining data for each PR requires 1 request /PR;

-- Since Rest API have rate limits and I'm moving in a simplified test/example approach, I've decided to use as Source of Truth a subset of results in front of the whole data that can come from an huge Repo. (this is valid ONLY for the first chart)
+- Since Rest API have rate limits and I'm moving in a simplified test/example approach, **only for the first chart** I've decided to use as Source of Truth a subset of results in front of the whole data that can come from an huge Repo.
-- This will lead to imperfect result in terms of precision (average in that chart is falsed from partial data) but most likely will avoid to have a 403 status when fetching data for repo with a lot of activities;
+This will lead to imperfect result in terms of precision (average in that chart is falsed from partial data) but most likely will avoid to have a 403 status when fetching data for repo with a lot of activities - ofc the limit could be removed;

-- For same reason I've tried to limit calls and reuse, whenever possible, data coming from first call only (getAllIssues), and to cache these result for a short period of time.
+- For same reason I've tried to limit calls and reuse, whenever possible, data coming from first call only (getAllIssues), and to cache these result at least for a short period of time.

 - Apologize but I didnt find a better approach to handle this issue given the scope/documentation/time I had

 *for libraries*
-- I've preferred to write service classes (no custom hooks) to mantain more agnosticism on data-layer.
-Service classes are written without use of React API and can be easily moved between different project and (personal opinion) better tested
+- I've preferred to write service objects (no custom hooks) to mantain more agnosticism on data-layer.
+Service objects are written without use of React, so can be easily switched between different projects and (personal opinion) better tested
 - I've choosen to use Recharts instead of @clayui/charts as the documentation itself suggest to follow this path

 ## My contacts